 I think the Senior Project program encapsulates and showcases many of the core skills and values of our school.
 Students create projects that are wildly different in the interests, styles, vision, and ideas they reflect because the students are very different people, but they are similar in the confidence they have to speak their passion out loud and to pursue it.
 They neither seek to be like their peers, nor expect their peers to be like them.
 They go out into the world and engage with a confidence and self-awareness that I didn't have until I was much older.

-Chauncy Gardner, Upper School Faculty, College Counselor, and Senior Projects Coordinator
+Chauncy Gardner, Co-Director of College Counseling and Senior Projects Coordinator